Logotyp KTH Logotyp Karolinska Institutet Logotyp Region Stockholm

-The 1MICRON, an EIC Pathfinder Open project, develops ultra-high-resolution x-ray sensors for real-time cancer margin detection in surgery, aiming to revolutionize pathology and imaging with faster, more accurate diagnostics.
+The 1MICRON-imaging, an EIC Pathfinder project, develops ultra-high-resolution x-ray sensors for real-time cancer margin detection in surgery, aiming to revolutionize pathology and imaging with faster, more accurate diagnostics.

 The 1MICRON project aims to revolutionize medical imaging by developing a monolithic x-ray sensor with 1-micron spatial resolution using integrated CMOS electronics and edge-on deep silicon geometry.
 This high-efficiency sensor enhances phase contrast imaging and allows for real-time, in-surgery cancer margin assessment, potentially eliminating over 100,000 delayed treatments annually in Europe.
 The technology also opens new markets, including developing countries.
 A secondary goal is to demonstrate its use in future CT systems, enabling low-power, high-flux imaging and non-invasive “3D virtual biopsies.”
 The expert European team behind 1MICRON is poised to drive a major shift in pathology and clinical imaging.